Overview

 A plasmid DNA construct must contain essential sequences to exert its function.

-- Antibiotic resistance gene for selection of transfected cells on a selective media.
+- Antibiotic resistance gene for the selection of transfected cells on a selective medium

 Construction of the Plasmid DNA Cloning Vector

-Plasmid construction involves combining a complete plasmid vector backbone for genetic engineering with a foreign gene of interest, inserting the foreign DNA fragment into the vector.
-First, a DNA fragment carrying the gene of interest is isolated from its genome, while the plasmid is harvested and purified as described below.
+Plasmid construction combines a plasmid vector backbone with a foreign gene, inserting the DNA into the vector.
+First, a DNA fragment with the gene is isolated from its genome and the plasmid is purified.

-Plasmid backbones contains restriction sites.
-Restriction enzymes cut the plasmid DNA and the PCR-amplified genes at their corresponding restriction sites, creating complementary sticky ends that are mixed in a solution.
-Finally, DNA ligase is added to the solution to glue the target gene and plasmid DNA together, forming a double-stranded circular DNA.
+Plasmid backbones have restriction sites.
+Restriction enzymes cut plasmid DNA and PCR-amplified genes at these sites, creating sticky ends.
+DNA ligase then joins the target gene and the plasmid DNA, forming a double-stranded circular DNA molecule.

 Transforming Plasmid DNA into the Host Cell

-After plasmid DNA and the target gene are ligated, the plasmid construct must be introduced into bacterial cultures, such as E. coli, which rapidly replicate and be produce the plasmid on a large scale.
-The process of transformation involves increasing the permeability of bacterial cell walls and membranes to allow for the sufficient uptake of the plasmid construct.
+Once plasmid DNA and the target gene are ligated, the plasmid construct is introduced into bacterial cultures like E. coli, which quickly replicate and produce it at scale.
+Transformation involves making bacterial cell walls more permeable to allow the plasmid to be taken up.

 Selection